-This is immediately followed by a rising and falling of violin scales, a clear representation of the image that follows----shall fade and dissipate like smoke.
+This is immediately followed by a rising and falling of violin scales, a clear representation of the image that follows---- (they) shall fade and dissipate like smoke.

 The relationship between textual images and statements and the musical structures Bach derives from them is sometimes obscure.
 Here it is explicit.

 The violin scales of dissipating wealth and pleasure continue throughout the first section, almost always underpinned by the threatening continuo.
 A repeat of the complete ritornello theme leads us to the middle section----Jesus provides that which remains in me forever.
 There is less of the busy string figuration now, merely a few wisps to keep them in mind as the emphasis alters to focus upon His warmth and its eternal nature.
 The former is suggested by a greater concentration, at least initially, upon major modes and an encompassing string texture.
 The latter is depicted by the singer’s insistence upon sustained notes of increasing duration marked by an adamant repeating of crotchet c#s just before the da capo (bars 86-70).

 We cannot escape the image of the ephemeral world however; the complete reprise of the first section does not allow it.